tiffanyadu/100-days-of-code-2/log.md

 - Got a high-level overview of the streaming app we're building

 **Thoughts:** Boy do I feel terrible about missing a week of code!
 Life got a bit crazy, so I couldn't make time for this, but I'm glad to be back.
 This new Twitch-like app I'm building sounds quite daunting, but it's exciting to finally learn how to handle navigation, user authorization, and setting up a simple server in a React app.

+### Day 80: March 13, 2019

+**Today's Progress:** Continued with section 16 of the Modern React with Redux course by Stephen Grider on Udemy and worked on the Twitch-like streaming app.
+My progress:

+- Did some reading about git submodules
+- Learned about React Router and how it works and how it's used to handle navigation -- using react-router-dom

+**Thoughts:** Since this app contains multiple, smaller React apps, I swear I ran into an issue where I couldn't sync the whole project with GitHub.
+I read up about Submodules, didn't understand it at all, and gave up.
+When I came back to the project though, it seemed like it decided to work for some reason?
+The only caveat is that those small React app directories don't seem to open up when viewing on GitHub, so I'm not really sure what that means.
+Anyhow, I learned a good amount tonight about React Router and it's quite interesting how it determines what content to show on the page based on the path.